||The Hong Kong Radio Control Soaring Society

 No airborne reflight is allowed.
 All re-flight must be carried out after a proper landing according to the instruction of the Contest Director (CD).

-If the landing failed, the re-flight will be cancelled and result in a 0 mark (DNF).
+If the landing failed, the re-flight will be cancelled.
+The resulting score and penalty will refer to 3.2.2.

 3.2.4, Flight interruption